PADAS/gundi-integration-action-runner/README.md

-# gundi-integration-action-runner
+# gundi-integration-ebird
-Template repo for integration in Gundi v2.
+Gundi integration for eBird, from CornellLab of Ornithology.

 ## Usage
-- Fork this repo
+- Fork this repo ✔️
 - Implement your own actions in `actions/handlers.py`
 - Define configurations needed for your actions in `action/configurations.py`
 - Or implement a webhooks handler in `webhooks/handlers.py`